 Binge Eating Helplines

-Eating disorders are extremely damaging to your mental health because they often build up feelings of anxiety, shame, and guilt that tend to push you into isolation from your loved ones.
-Binge eating disorder (BED) is the most common eating disorder in the United States, yet, due to the social stigma attached to it, most people suffering from the disease do not seek the treatment they need.1
+Eating disorders are extremely damaging to your mental health because feelings of anxiety, shame, and guilt tend to build up and push you into isolation from your loved ones.
+Binge eating disorder (BED) is the most common eating disorder in the United States, yet, due to the social stigma attached to it, most people who have the disease do not seek the treatment they need.1

 BED is characterized by frequent episodes of eating large amounts of food during a short period of time.
 Common signs and symptoms of BED include:2

 - Feeling out of control of your eating behavior.